 Yet, even in the face of the benefits of litigation funding, these arrangements have been under increasing scrutiny by ethics committees and the courts. (see Client Alert: "In Permitting the New York AG Case Alleging Consumer Law Violations by Litigation Financier to Proceed, Court Comments on Distinctions in Litigation Funding Arrangements," July 3, 2018).
 While an ethics opinion is not binding upon the courts, and has been criticized, it will be interesting to see if, and how, the Committee's opinion will influence future court decisions and impact litigation funding arrangements in New York.

-For more information, please contact Annmarie D'Amour, Terrence P. McAvoy or J. Richard Supple.
+For more information, please contact Annmarie D'Amour or Terrence P. McAvoy.

 Such arrangements between funder and client may raise other risks such a compromising confidentiality, possible waivers of attorney-client privilege, and impacting a lawyer's exercise of independent judgment.
 See NYCBA Formal Op.
 2011-2.